Seasick Steve: Breakthrough and subsequent career

 I got it from Sherman, who is a friend of mine down in Mississippi, who had bought it down at a Goodwill store.
 When we were down there last time he says to me, 'I didn't tell you when you bought it off me, but that guitar used to be haunted'.
 I say, 'What are you talking about, Sherman?'.
 He says, 'There's 50 solid citizens here in Como who'll tell you this guitar is haunted.
 It's the darnedest thing – we'd leave it over in the potato barn and we'd come back in and it would be moved.
 You'd put it down somewhere and the next morning you'd come back and it would have moved.
 When you took that guitar the ghost in the barn left'.
 He told me this not very long ago and I said to him, 'Sherman!
 Why didn't you tell me this before?' and he said, 'Well the ghost was gone – I didn't want it around here no more!'

 On 3 January 2010, Wold appeared on the popular BBC motoring show Top Gear as the Star In A Reasonably Priced Car.
 A friend of Steve's had given him a guitar made with hubcaps off a Morris Minor (he owned one at the time), and he played it on air.

 In February 2010, Wold was nominated for a Brit Award in the category of International Solo Male Artist for the second consecutive year.

 In 2010, Wold made numerous festival appearances throughout the summer, including the Pyramid Stage at the Glastonbury Festival, the main stage at V Festival, the main stage at the Hop Farm Festival and many more.

 In February 2011, Wold signed to Play It Again Sam to release his new album with the exception of the US, where it will be released on Third Man Records.
 Subsequently, his new album You Can't Teach an Old Dog New Tricks was released on his new labels and it was announced that former Led Zeppelin bassist John Paul Jones had played on the new album, and performed alongside Wold to promote it.
 This caused some to believe that he will tour with Wold as a part of his backing band, joining his then-current drummer Dan.
-John Paul Jones did indeed appear onstage to play with Wold at the Isle of Wight 2011 festival and on the main stage of Rock Werchter 2011.
+John Paul Jones did indeed appear onstage to play with Wold at the Isle of Wight 2011 festival and on the main stage of Rock Werchter 2011, and at the Bonnaroo festival in Manchester Tennessee in 2014.

-On 16 August 2014 he was the headline act at Beautiful Days in Honiton, Devon, and on the 24 August he headlined at 'Victorious Festival' in Southsea, Portsmouth, England.
+On 16 August 2014, he was the headline act at Beautiful Days in Honiton, Devon, and, on the 24 August, he headlined at 'Victorious Festival' in Southsea, Portsmouth, England.

 Seasick Steve released his eighth album on 7 October 2016, called Keepin' the Horse Between Me and the Ground.